amandamiotto/resbaz2024qld/automation/scheduling/sp-ss-crosslist.md

   title: "Storing and querying your research data with a database"

   description: "Are you wanting to step outside the spreadsheet and try a new way of storing your structured data?
-In this workshop, you'll learn how to load tabular data into a locally stored database; search, query, and transform your data; and export from that database or connect to it with other tools.
+In this workshop, you'll learn how to load tabular data into a locally stored database search, query, and transform your data and export from that database or connect to it with other tools.
 All software used will be open source and using standard formats and protocols.
 No prior experience or coding skills required, but Python and R examples will be additionally available to those who use those languages."

 - [ ]  Eliza    Howard (she/her)